mfinelli/cmsc-421-project-3/README.md

 a reference to the original state, you get to keep it for free.
 Use this to your advantage.

-You may use functions in core.logic in your find-plan code.
+You may use functions from core.logic in your find-plan code.
 But exercise caution, carelessly written relations can take a very long time to execute.

 **Test your program.** We will provide some initial states and goals (that we'd